 Buffer Sluggish on 5D Mark III?
 Ditch the SD Card!

-On any camera with dual card slots (this includes pro bodies, such as the Canon 1D x and Nikon D4, as well as the Nikon D800 and Sony A99), it will default to the lowest card speed that is currently in the camera.
-What is different about the 5D Mark III, as observed by Jeff Cable, is that the SD card slot won’t write any faster than 133x no matter what kind of SD card is inserted.
-We are hoping that this will be addressed with firmware updates. [/learn_more]
+On any camera with dual card slots (this includes pro bodies, such as the Canon 1D x and Nikon D4, as well as the Nikon D800 and Sony a99), it will default to the lowest card speed that is currently in the camera.
+What is different about the 5D Mark III, as observed by me, is that the SD card slot won’t write any faster than 133x no matter what kind of SD card is inserted.

 I am going to start this by saying that I really like my Canon 5D Mark III cameras and use them for shooting everything including Bar and Bat Mitzvahs, landscapes, portraits, sports and more.
 But just after receiving my two cameras I started to play with the memory slots and experimented with the best way to use both memory card slots.
 My first thought was…it would be great to shoot RAW images to both cards as a backup measure, and my second thought was…I could shoot RAW to the CompactFlash card and JPG to the SD card.

-If you are a photographer who shoots in a studio or does not shoot in burst mode, this may not be a big deal.
+This is not a problem if you are a photographer who shoots in a studio.
+It’s also not much of a problem for any photography who does not shoot in burst mode.
 But if you care about clearing your buffer, you need to be aware of this.